isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 **How to use available BigQuery tables**

 In the notebook, there's other 'magic commands' as well.
-Since it's a google product, it's relatively straightforward to connect to other google products like BigQuery.
-This is really cool, because maybe the free collaboratory notebook is short on raw compute power, but with
+Since it's a Google product, it's relatively straightforward to connect to other
+Google products like BigQuery.
+This is really cool, because if the free colaboratory notebook is short on raw compute power,
-BigQuery you can do big compute, and get the summary results in the notebook for visualization and downstream analysis.
+BigQuery gives you the power of a cluster, and with the summary results you can do visualization and downstream analysis in the notebook.

 To run an SQL query, we use some %%BigQuery magic